rynstwrt/DZ60Arrows/README.md

 ## How to Use:

 > ### Notes:
-> - **Layer 0** (regular keyboard with no function keys pressed) is standard, except that the Caps Lock key and the key to the right of the OS key are function keys.
+> - **Layer 0** (regular keyboard with no modifier keys pressed) is standard, except that the Caps Lock key and the key to the right of the OS key are function keys.
 >
 >
 > - **Layer 1** is accessed by pressing and holding a function key.